drawrowfly/airbnb-private-api/Readme.md

 #### Authorization By Phone
 ##### _authentication_by_phone
- - **This is best way to authorize to the AirBnb.
+ - **This is the best way to authorize to the AirBnb.
 In that case chances of hitting to a checkpoint are drastically lower**
- - **You only need to do this step once**
+ - **You only need to do it once**
  - Authorization by using **phone**
  - New device credentials will be generated
- - To make it convenient the login token and device details will be saved to a file {session_path}/{phone}.json for the future usage
+ - To make it convenient the login token and device details will be saved to a file {session_path}/{email}.json for the future usage
 ```javascript
 let airbnb = new AirBnbClient({
     email: '18009009899',